 Pup Names

-Your pups will be given a name that indicates their pack name, a number, and gender (M or F), e.g. Starlight 2M.
-You can rename them when they are born and at any time in the Pack Info panel.
-Note: the pack parents are 1F and 1M so no pups will have those designations.
+Your pups will be given a numerical designation and gender (M or F), e.g. 1824M.
+You can give them a nickname when they are born and at any time in the Pack Info panel.

 Coat Colors